DiegoViqueira/Qustodiio/README.md

 ## Console Output Example

 ```
-every 5 second the server will print the qtty of ofensive words and each Message
+every 5 second the server will print the qtty of offensive words and each Message

-Message print:
+Inappropiate Message print:
    [1d9c]OFFENCIVE WORDS IN[device: c0-a0-39-6e-c8-8e][url: http://tubeboobsxxx.com/content][timestamp: 1397656906]

+inappropriate qtty Report:
    Inapropiate Activities in last 5 seconds: 80

 ```
 ## Authors